100th Pikes Peak Hill Climb brings bad weather, heartbreak

 David Donner's Porsche 911 Turbo S Lightweight Package, for example, was widely expected to reclaim the production car record this year.
 Donner is a three-time PPIHC champ, and set the 2014 production car record in a 991-generation Turbo S. A Bentley Continental GT piloted by Rhys Millen beat it in 2019, so Porsche was keen on taking it back.
 Donner broke the production qualifying time earlier in the week, but even the seasoned pro couldn't put his skills to tarmac due to moisture-laden surfaces and low-visibility from thick fog on race day.
 The result was 10:34.053, over 15 seconds slower than Millen's 10:18.488, still good enough to land the class's top spot and second overall.

 Acura arrived in Colorado to conduct its much-touted motorsports debut of the 2023 Integra.
 While the entry-level sports sedan, equipped with a stock engine but modified with a slew of HPD goodies, came in ninth in the production class, Acura didn't go home emptyhanded.
 A 2022 NSX Type S driven by Nick Robinson took the category's third spot.
-Taking second was Dajiro Yoshihara with a Tesla Model S. In recent years, electric cars have become a force to be reckoned with, especially since they are immune to high altitudes that negatively impact internal combustion cars.
+Taking second was Daijiro Yoshihara with a Tesla Model S. In recent years, electric cars have become a force to be reckoned with, especially since they are immune to high altitudes that negatively impact internal combustion cars.

 Poor conditions sent newcomer Levi Shirley's Ultra 4 buggy off course.
 Fortunately, it was near the lower sections, where there's still a significant amount of runoff past the pavement's end.
 Amazingly, Shirley landed wheels down in the video above, and simply continued driving through the pea soup haze.